 - Your hand gets cold, numb, or weak

-Also call your doctor if you severely suffer from any of the following symptoms or they last more than 2 days:
+Also, call your provider if any of the following symptoms are severe or last more than 2 days:

 - Trouble sleeping